siemens/fluffi/agents/pxe_images/windows.md

 	- Mount the image
 	    - Execute: `mkdir C:\mount\boot\`
 	    - Execute: `dism /Mount-Wim /wimfile:C:\PXE\boot\boot.wim /index:1 /MountDir:C:\mount\boot\`
-	- Navigate to `C:\mount\boot\Windows\System32\` and add/change a file `Startnet.cmd` with following content, based on your settings ([windows] is a placeholder for your folder containing the windows image on the SMB share):
+	- Navigate to `C:\mount\boot\Windows\System32\` and add/change a file `Startnet.cmd` with the following content, based on your settings (note: [windows] is a placeholder for your folder containing the windows image on the SMB share):
 		```
 		wpeinit
         Wpeutil initializenetwork